-An accredited center is obligated to remain in compliance with all ACPE Standards, Policies, and Procedures.
-A center’s compliance is measured by:
+An accredited program is obligated to remain in compliance with all ACPE Standards, Policies, and Procedures.
+A program’s compliance is measured by:

-- Areas of non-compliance found during an annual review of the center’s portfolio.
+- Areas of non-compliance found during a review of the program’s portfolio.

 - Areas of non-compliance found during a site visit.

-A center that identifies an area of non-compliance shall immediately inform their assigned commissioner in writing.
-The center describes the area of non-compliance found, a plan to return to compliance, and a demonstration of how their plan has worked.
-If the center is not able to demonstrate the efficacy of their plan due to timing issues, it shall provide this information as soon as possible.
+A program that identifies an area of non-compliance shall immediately inform their assigned commissioner in writing.
+The program describes the area of non-compliance found, a plan to return to compliance, and a demonstration of how their plan has worked.
+If the program is not able to demonstrate the efficacy of their plan due to timing issues, it shall provide this information as soon as possible.

-The identification of non-compliance, as well as all related documentation, will be a part of the center’s portfolio that is reviewed annually.
-If the center does not demonstrate compliance within six months, additional action will be taken by the Commission, which may include an adverse action.
+The identification of non-compliance, as well as all related documentation, will be a part of the program’s portfolio.
+If the program does not demonstrate compliance within six months and does not have good cause for an extension, the Commission will initiate an adverse action.

-When an area of non-compliance is found during an annual portfolio review or a site visit, the center will be issued a Letter of Non-Compliance from the Accreditation Commission outlining the area(s) of non-compliance and what the center needs to do to return to compliance.
+When an area of non-compliance is found during a portfolio review or a site visit, the program will be issued a Letter of Non-Compliance from the Accreditation Commission outlining the area(s) of non-compliance and what the program needs to do to return to compliance.

-The center must return to compliance within six months or one year, as specified by the Commission.
-The return to compliance shall be documented in the center’s portfolio and will be reviewed by a Commission Reviewer who is assigned by the Chair of the Commission, with a final determination of compliance made at the next regularly scheduled meeting of the Commission.
-If the center does not demonstrate a return to full compliance, additional action will be taken by the Commission, which may include an adverse action.
+The program must return to compliance within six months or one year, as specified by the Commission.
+The return to compliance shall be documented in the program’s portfolio and will be reviewed by a Commission Reviewer who is assigned by the Chair of the Commission, with a final determination of compliance made at the next regularly scheduled meeting of the Commission.
+If the program does not demonstrate a return to full compliance and does not have good cause for an extension the Commission, will initiate an adverse action.

 Recurring Incidents of Non-Compliance

-If a center has a repeat of non-compliance for the same area, after having returned to compliance, the Commission shall require a consultation with the ACPE Certified Educator.
-The Commission shall determine if the consultation may be via phone/video conference or if an in-person meeting, at the center’s expense, is required.
+If a program has a repeat of non-compliance for the same area, after having returned to compliance, the Commission shall require a consultation with the ACPE Certified Educator.
+The Commission shall determine if the consultation may be via phone/video conference or if an in-person meeting, at the program’s expense, is required.